drew-curley/tsc/README.md

 usfm_to_clean_txt.py is intended to take files 41.usfm to 67.usfm and convert them to one line for each verse in a .txt file.
 Cleaning involves removing everything except letters and white spaces.
 Converted to all lowercase as well.

+usfm_to_trigram.py is intended to take a usfm file and convert it to a trigram tokenized .txt file.
+Remove usfm markings.
+Tokenize as trigrams with punction their own token.